Book an Appointment

 • non-binary gender and/or non-gendered/agender

-Due to access and equity considerations regarding the ethical duties of specialised practitioners, I am not able to consider any generic relationship and/or family therapy referrals.
+Due to access and equity considerations and ethical duties of specialised practitioners, I am not able to consider any generic relationship and/or family therapy referrals.

 To value your time and prevent an influx of referrals I am unable to consider, I have temporarily removed my booking form.
-Please check this page in February 2022 for possible updates.***
+Please check this page in the future for possible updates.

 As a therapist in private practice, I am unable to provide on-call crisis counselling.
 Please note that we are not a 24hr service.
 If you are in crisis, please contact 000 or click here for information about crisis support and suicide prevention services.